 New Saher Cameras are being installed on all the roads of Saudi Arabia starting from major cities Riyadh, Jeddah, and Dammam.
-The New Saher cameras are high-resolution cameras which can capture images in all directions by 360° rotation.
+The New Saher cameras are high-resolution cameras that can capture images in all directions by 360° rotation.
 Some of the features described below are in the testing phase.

 Just like old Saher Cameras, new Saher cameras can also detect if a vehicle is driving over and above the speed limit.
 There was a problem with the old Saher Camera that it was not able to detect the speed limit violation of the trucks.